huwlloyd-mmu/intro-to-c-/week2practical.md

 ## Using the SFML Library

 SFML (Simple, Fast Multimedia Library, [sfml-dev.org](https://www.sfml-dev.org)) is an open source C++ library for 2D graphics and audio.
 We will use it to start making a game, or part of a game at least.
-Todays aim's are
+Today's aims are

-* Get an SFML project going in Visual Studio (hopefully easy, I've made a skeleton project)
+* Get an SFML project going in Visual Studio (hopefully easy, I've made a skeleton project).
 * Create a class for a game avatar -- a character for a 2D top-down RPG, using open art assets from opengameart.org.
 * Get the avatar to respond to the WASD keys and walk in the four directions, playing the appropriate walk animations from the sprite sheet.